C'mon Everybody: Legacy

-Sex Pistols (with Sid Vicious, not Johnny Rotten on lead vocals) covered the song for their soundtrack The Great Rock 'n' Roll Swindle in 1979.
-This was also released as a single, peaking at number three in the UK Singles Chart.
 The song is one of the Rock and Roll Hall of Fame 500.
 "C'mon Everybody" is ranked number 403 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
 It was also used by Levi Strauss & Co. to promote their 501 jeans line in 1988.
 The song was re-released as a promotional single that year.
 The Hershey Company used Cochran's version in a 2021 promotional advertisement for Hershey's chocolate.

+Cover versions

+Sex Pistols (with Sid Vicious, not Johnny Rotten on lead vocals) covered the song for their soundtrack The Great Rock 'n' Roll Swindle in 1979.
+This was also released as a single, peaking at number three in the UK Singles Chart.

 English rock band Humble Pie covered the song for their 1972 album Smokin', which had a heavier distorted tone and featured original guitar licks and a guitar solo incorporated by the band.
 Led Zeppelin regularly played the song live, though did not record it on any album.

 English rock band UFO covered the song for their 1970 debut album UFO 1.

 The song was also recorded by Adam Faith in 1959, NRBQ in 1969, Alvin Stardust, The Wild Angels, Bryan Adams, P.J.
 Proby, Ricky Horton, Peter Kraus, Hal Munro, Billy Fury, and Cliff Richard and The Shadows.
 The Knack performed the song live in 1979.